 When there is a curious law or statute in place that might leave room open for interpretation, having an experienced attorney on your side to help apply the law and case precedent to your unique facts and circumstances will be especially beneficial for your case.

 It is, of course, possible for you to research cases on your own to find similar facts and circumstances to your own, then to see how the result of the case worked out.
 Then you can consider the unique circumstances of your case and whether they might match up in such a way that prior decisions apply to them.

 This is not always simple, and it can take quite a few hours to find even one case similar to yours, let alone enough to determine an average.
 Your attorney has likely worked on quite a few cases and has a network of peers to reach out to for any difficult questions or odd cases.

 Case precedent is the norm or standard of previous cases with similar facts or circumstances.
 For example, it is illegal to litter in Washington.
 If the police pull you over for tossing an apple out of your car window toward a field of cows, they might charge you with littering.

 No sign on the private property told you not to feed the cows, so there is no private cause of action.
-How do you know if you would win in court against the charge of littering?
-Either do your legal research or contact a local attorney to discuss your case and determine what your options might be.
+How do you know if you will win in court against the charge of littering?
+You contact a local attorney to discuss your case and determine your options.